Top of the page

 In a young child or teen, the condition may:

 Other symptoms may include:

 The doctor will ask about your child's symptoms, past health, and exposure to toxins.
-He or she will do a physical examination and watch how your child interacts and behaves.
+The doctor will do a physical examination and watch how your child interacts and behaves.
 The doctor may order blood and urine tests.
-An electroencephalogram (EEG) or imaging tests like an MRI or a CT scan may be done.
+An electroencephalogram (EEG) or an imaging test like an MRI or a lumbar puncture may be done.

 The doctor will treat what's causing the problem.
 For example:

-If the doctor can't treat the cause of the problem, he or she will treat the symptoms.
+If the doctor can't treat the cause of the problem, the doctor will treat the symptoms.
 For example, the doctor may prescribe medicine to control seizures.